 - Having a dedicated place to do work — Yes, I also complain about loud co-workers near my cube at work and the fans that blare in the servers near my desk, but my home office will be no different; I’ll have distractions that range from puppies wanting to go outside and play to wives who ask me to do laundry during conference calls (and I’ll listen because she has been so supportive of me!).
 Unless I get an isolation tank and a waterproof laptop, I likely will have some kind of distraction to complain about.

 Really this is all just the beginning of a journey on my own.
 I’m really appreciative to everyone who listened to my nervous whining about making this jump and still reassured me.
-I’m glad my wife puts up with my crazy electronics work and my crazier schedule.
 I’m very grateful to all the people I’ve worked with in Cleveland over the years and am optimistic that people in other parts of the country are as friendly and helpful.
 And I’m happy you read all the way to the end of this overly detailed brain dump.
 Hope to do more of this soon.
 Thanks to Theen Moy for the cover picture of the caps.